-220 4.2 Evaluation of reconstructions
+215 4.2 Evaluation of reconstructions

 In the following sections we evaluate and compare the reconstructions using different methods.
 We start with point-by-point correlation maps for the North Atlantic sector of the reconstructions to 20CR SLP and T2m as well as the COBE SSTs.
 This is a general evaluation in terms of spatial coverage and skill of the reconstructions.
 We also include a comparison to the longest instrumental records of temperature from Greenland and Iceland.
 Next we evaluate the skill of the reconstructions in terms of atmospheric circulation modes.
-In the final part of the evaluation we investigate if to which extent the main patterns of North Atlantic SSTs and their variability can be reconstructed using the method of this study.
-We would like to emphasize that none of these reconstructions have been calibrated to observations, but that Instead, the model provides us directly with the physical variables of SLPand-, T2m for the and SST from the model years where modeled and measured δ^{18} O patterns match.
+In the final part of the evaluation we investigate if the main patterns of North Atlantic SSTs and their variability can be reconstructed using the method of this study.
+We would like to emphasize that none of these reconstructions have been calibrated to observations, but that the model provides us directly with the physical variables of SLP and T2m for the years where modeled and measured δ^{18} O patterns match.
 The evaluation of these reconstructions are thus done using completely independent data sets.

-230 4.2.1 Reconstructed temperature and sea level pressure
+4.2.1 Reconstructed temperature and sea level pressure

-Investigating the results for correlations and the spatial patterns of skill for SLP, T2m and SSTs reveals a complex interplay of factors influencing the reconstructions for different seasons, as well as how the different definition of seasons influence the skill.
+Investigating the results for correlations and the spatial patterns of skill for SLP, T2m and SSTs reveals a complex interplay of factors influencing the reconstructions for different seasons, as well as how different definition of seasons influence the skill.
 Reconstructions for the summer season show the least skill, but perform better using the extended definition of the target season (May-Oct) (Figure 4) rather than JJA (Figure 3).
-The summer reconstruction also appears to benefit the most from including 19 ice cores rather than 8 (Table 3)8.
-This can be seen also be seen from Table 3, which summarizes the maximum correlation and number of significantly correlated grid points compared to 20CR for all reconstructions in this study.
+The summer reconstruction also appears to benefit the most from including 19 ice cores rather than 8 (Table 3).
 Including more cores and using the extended season likely reduces noise in the reconstruction.
 Using the extended season also smooths out the variability of the 20CR data, which can partly account for the higher skill of the short sum50 reconstruction for summer.
-The summer reconstructions using 8 ice cores show no significant skill for Europe, which is in line with the correlation analy-

-- sis with European tree-ring data (see Section 3.2).
+The summer reconstructions using 8 ice cores show no significant skill for Europe, which is in line with the correlation analysis with European tree-ring data (see Section 3.2).
 However, the evaluation of the summer reconstructions using 19 ice cores shows patches of significant correlation in Europe.
-The reconstructions for winter shows the highest skill of the reconstructions, in-line with the findings of Vinther et al. (2010), that δ^{18} O is found to be a more efficient climate proxy during winter (Sjolte et al., 2011, 2014)and that.
-This can partly be due to the climate variability in extra-tropical North Atlantic region is being most vigorous during winter causing a large signal-to-noise ratio in δ^{18} O records with respect to their ability to record - 245 circulation changes.
-All of the these factors contribute to better reconstructions for winter compared to summer, both in terms of spatial skill and strength of correlation with 20CR.
+The reconstructions for winter shows the highest skill of the reconstructions, in-line with the findings of Vinther et al. (2010), that δ^{18} O is found to be a more efficient climate proxy during winter (Sjolte et al., 2011, 2014) and that the climate variability in extra-tropical North Atlantic region is most vigorous during winter causing a large signal-to-noise ratio in δ^{18} O records with respect to their ability to record circulation changes.
+All of the these factors contribute to better reconstructions for winter compared to summer both in terms of spatial skill and strength of correlation with 20CR.
 This includes significant temperature skill in Northern Europe, which is probably due to the reconstruction capturing the main modes of SLP.
 We will return to this topic in Section 4.2.2.
 As opposed to summer, the winter reconstructions for DJF performs better, rather than the extended season Nov-Apr.
-This is probably due to the migration of circulation patters and low auto-correlation of atmospheric circulation during winter as discussed in Section
+This is probably due to the migration of circulation patters and low auto-correlation of atmospheric circulation during winter as discussed in Section 4.1.